Battle of Orgreave: Calls for official inquiry

 In September 2016, Mike Freeman, a retired detective superintendent with Greater Manchester Police who had been a sergeant at Orgreave, told how the SYP pre-arranged a system whereby officers who made arrests would not – contrary to established police procedure – be responsible for their prisoners and write out statements detailing the arrest, but instead hand over prisoners at a reception point, return to the picket line, and at the end of the operation simply sign statements which had been pre-prepared by other officers not involved in the arrest.
 Freeman said that he had "never encountered it before or since" and "I knew in my own mind that was wrong, and I can clearly remember saying to colleagues that I was with that day, 'I will not be making an arrest on that operation', and I didn't."
 Another officer said that he and colleagues at Orgreave had been instructed by a superior officer not to write anything in their pocketbooks, a practice controversially repeated by the SYP at Hillsborough in 1989.
 It was a disciplinary offence not to write in their pocketbooks, which were considered "contemporaneous notes" and "very difficult to amend without it being obvious, and therefore persuasive, credible evidence in a courtroom".

 In October 2016, a former Merseyside Police officer who was present at Orgreave told BBC journalist Dan Johnson that at a briefing before the confrontation senior SYP officers were "anticipating trouble and in some ways relishing it and looking forward to it".
 He said that the police support units had been given "a licence to do what we wanted" and were ordered to charge "a largely peaceful crowd".
 Of the violence that followed, he said: "I couldn't believe what I was seeing.
 I was just seeing police officers attack people.
 These were people on the ground and even if they weren't doing anything – just walking away – police officers had their batons and they were just hitting people."
-A number of police officers had removed the identification numbers on their uniforms, as illustrated in an iconic photograph taken on the day by Martin Jenkinson.
+A number of police officers had removed the identification numbers on their uniforms, as illustrated in the iconic photographs taken on the day by Martin Jenkinson and Don McPhee.

 The campaign for an inquiry gained more coverage following revelations about corruption in the SYP during the Hillsborough disaster.
+Following the 2016 inquest verdict into the 1989 Hillsborough disaster, previously censored documents suggesting links between the actions of senior SYP officers at both incidents were published.
+This led to renewed calls for a public inquiry to be held into the actions of the police at Orgreave.
 Wakefield Metropolitan District Council became the first council in the UK to fly the flag of the OTJC in June 2016, whilst other councils in South Yorkshire and Derbyshire were considering the same action.